ColgateUniversityComputerScience/cosc101website/docs/hw/hw05/index.md

 2. A `description.txt` which describes what the program is and why you chose to do what you did.

+You can download the blank files from [hw5.zip](https://colgateuniversitycomputerscience.github.io/cosc101website/hw/hw05/hw5.zip)

 # Grading